-(Last Updated on : 12/12/2014)
+(Last Updated on : 21-05-2019)

-Kalbeliya dance is a folk dance
+Kalbeliya Dance is a folk dance of Rajasthan

 community from Rajasthan.
 The Kalbeliyas rely heavily on this dance performance for their living.
 In the earlier days, the community was known for its constant movement from one place to another.
-They were mainly involved in the occupation of catching snakes and trading snake venom.
+They were mainly involved in the occupation

+and trading snake venom.
 Owing to this reason, the dance steps and costume resemble the movements of a snake.
 The Kalbeliyas are also known by the names of Sapera, Jogira or Jogi.
 They are spread in Pali district

 and Udaipur district